Brunamark/BrunaMark/README.md

 ### Hello!
 I am Bruna Markowisk 🖥️

 I am passionate about technology and in that year 2023, I started studying about new IT tools and expanding my knowledge.
-My dream is to become a professional in the field of Offensive Cybersecurity and I am on my journey to make this my profession.
+My dream is to become a professional in the field of Offensive Cybersecurity and I am on my journey to make this my dream job.
 I am always studying beyond my college, in order to always complement and learn new skills.
 I am focused on sharing my knowledge with other Devs and frequently publishing my repositories so that I can make a difference in the learning of the community.
+Feel free to contact me if you want!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bruna-markowisk-848384184/)